s9w/binary_bakery/readme.md

 There's a [`binary_bakery.toml`](binary_bakery.toml) configuration file, which documents its options.

 The program tries to pick the best available configuration file.
 In order of priority:
-1. A suitable `toml` file among one of the parameters (or files dragged onto the executable).
+1. A suitable `.toml` file among one of the parameters (or files dragged onto the executable).
 2. A `binary_bakery.toml` in the directory of the files being encoded.
 3. A `binary_bakery.toml` in the current working directory.
 4. Default settings.